LucasSantus/vite-react-tailwindcss-components/README.md

 	</tr>
 </table>
 <br />

-Feito com ❤️ por Lucas Santus!<br />
+Made with ❤️ by Lucas Santus!<br />
-Obrigado por visitar e boa codificação!<br />
+Thanks for visiting and good coding!<br />

 --------------------------------------------------------------------------------------

 <h3 id="license">:memo: License</h3>

-Este projeto está licenciado sob a Licença MIT - veja o [LICENSE.md](https://github.com/LucasSantus/vite-react-tailwindcss-components/blob/master/LICENSE) para melhores detalhes.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/LucasSantus/vite-react-tailwindcss-components/blob/master/LICENSE) for better details.